Paul Wesley: Personal life

 Wesley met and began dating Torrey DeVitto in 2007 when they acted together in Killer Movie.
 They married in a private ceremony in New York City in April 2011.
 In July 2013, it was reported that they had filed for divorce.
 The divorce was finalized in December 2013.

-Wesley lived in Atlanta, Georgia, while filming The Vampire Diaries and the rest of the time with DeVitto in Los Angeles, California.
-He sold his Los Angeles residence after his divorce from DeVitto.
+He lived in Atlanta, Georgia, while filming The Vampire Diaries and the rest of the time with DeVitto in Los Angeles, California.
+Wesley sold his Los Angeles residence after his divorce from DeVitto.

 Wesley was in a four-year relationship with Australian actress and The Vampire Diaries co-star Phoebe Tonkin, with the relationship ending in 2017.

-In February 2019, Wesley married Ines de Ramon.
+In February 2019, he married Ines de Ramon.
 They separated in 2022 and their divorce was finalized in February 2024.

-In July 2025, Wesley announced his engagement to model, Natalie Kuckenburg.
+Wesley married model Natalie Kuckenburg in July 2026.

-Wesley is an ethical vegan who advocates for animal rights.
+He is an ethical vegan who advocates for animal rights.